rocketlend/protocol/README.md

 - Exit the RPL protocol by changing their node's primary and RPL withdrawal addresses

+TODO: transferring debt to another loan

+#### Borrow Limit

+The total amount borrowed at any time by a borrower is limited by the ETH and RPL the protocol can determine is available for repayment.
+This reduces the incentive for a node operator to lock up borrowed RPL with no intention of ever using it.

+The borrow limit is the value of the following: ETH bonded to currently active minipools, ETH supplied (via stake on behalf) for creating new minipools, and any RPL and ETH held in the RPL protocol (e.g. after being claimed or withdrawn from Rocket Pool).
+It is denominated in RPL using the current RPL price from Rocket Pool.

+Rewards are not included, so if a borrower reaches their borrow limit, they should claim rewards to be able to borrow more.

 ### Lender Actions

 Lenders can use the RPL protocol contract to:

 - Register as a lender in the protocol by claiming a new identifier
-- Transfer control (fund ownership) of their lender identifier to a new address
+- Transfer control (ownership of funds) of their lender identifier to a new address
 - Create a new lending pool with their chosen parameters
 - Supply RPL to one of their lending pools - this may also be done by a third party on the lender's behalf
 - Withdraw RPL that is not currently borrowed from one of their lending pools
-- Withdraw any interest paid to one of their lending pools
+- Withdraw any interest paid to one of their lending pools, and optionally supply it back to the pool
 - Withdraw any remaining debt (borrowed RPL plus interest) from a node after the end time of the lending pool
-- Claim ETH or RPL from any borrower that has defaulted on a loan from one of the lender's pools, up to the outstanding debt amount
+- Force a claim/withdrawal of ETH or RPL from any borrower that has defaulted on a loan from one of the lender's pools, up to the outstanding debt amount

 ### Defaults